dungerdunger/dungerdunger.github.io/_design/re-engaging_chicago.md

 img: assets/img/dist/ec-big-blank.jpg
 ---

 The old website for Northwestern University's summer field-study program was outdated, unresponsive, and lacked any kind of functional content management system.
 Over the course of a year, I worked with Engage Chicago staff to rewrite, re-organize, and redesign the entire site.
-The result is a clean, modern, and responsive Wordpress website with custom front- and back-ends.
+The result is a clean, modern, and responsive WordPress website with custom front- and back-ends.

 <small><em>before:</em></small>
 ![before](../assets/img/dist/ec-home_old.jpg)